Multi-scale Temporal Prediction via Incremental Generation and Multi-agent Collaboration: Experiments

 \subsection{Evaluating the Efficacy of IG-MC (RQ1 \& RQ4)}

 To address RQ1, we conduct experiments on execution time and various evaluation metrics across various scenarios.
-As shown in the Figure \ref{fig:temp} and Table \ref{tab:consolidated_comparison}, we can list the \textbf{Ob}servations:
+As shown in the Figure \ref{fig:temp} and Table \ref{tab:consolidated_comparison}, we can list the \textbf{Obs}ervations:

 \textbf{Obs 1.
 IG-MC maintains high performance as temporal scales increase.} As shown in Fig \ref{fig:temp}, we can easily observe that the performance of introducing IG-MC remains at a high level over time.
-For example, when temporal scale is 5s, the Accuracy remains at 41.62\% at time step 5.
-Compared with the effect of baseline 12\% under the same conditions, it is significantly improved.
+For example, when temporal scale is 5s, the Accuracy remains at 42.06\% at time step 5.
+Although it exhibits a decrease of 3.62\% compared to time Step 1, its performance remains favorable.

 \textbf{Obs 2.
 IG-MC drives comprehensive improvements across multi-dimensional evaluation metrics.} By analyzing the left side of Table ~\ref{tab:consolidated_comparison}, we clearly see that introducing +IG-MC significantly improves model performance on Accuracy, Precision, Recall, F1 and Jaccard metrics.
 In MSTP-Surgery benchmark, with DM and VG, Accuracy rises from 13.5\% $\rightarrow$ 45.90\% , Precision from 3.92\% $\rightarrow$ 17.49\%, Recall from 4.02\% $\rightarrow$ 13.81\%, etc. This shows the effectiveness of IG-MC in boosting performance in various domains.